kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda7-bpmn.md

     The **experimental** module is fully working and tested, but requires additional usage validation and analysis.
     Therefore, the `API` may receive minor changes before full readiness.

+???+ warning "Camunda 7 is deprecated"

+    `CamundaEngineBpmnModule` is marked `@Deprecated` because [Camunda 7 has reached end of life](https://camunda.com/blog/2025/02/camunda-7-enterprise-end-of-life-extension/).
+    The module still works and is still shipped, but no new capabilities are planned for it.
+    For new services consider [Camunda 8](camunda8-worker.md) or the [Operaton](https://operaton.org/) engine, a community fork of Camunda 7.

-The module connects an embedded [Camunda 7](https://docs.camunda.org/manual/7.21/) engine for executing `BPMN` processes inside a Kora application.
+The module connects an embedded [Camunda 7](https://docs.camunda.org/manual/7.24/) engine for executing `BPMN` processes inside a Kora application.
 It creates and configures `ProcessEngine`, connects it to a `JDBC` data source, registers delegates from the application graph, deploys `BPMN` / `FORM` / `DMN` resources from `classpath`, and adds execution telemetry.

-To expose the `Camunda 7 REST API` and the `Cockpit` / `Admin` / `Tasklist` web applications over HTTP, use the separate [Camunda 7 REST module](camunda7-rest.md) alongside this one.
+To expose the `Camunda 7 REST API` over HTTP, use the separate [Camunda 7 REST module](camunda7-rest.md) alongside this one.

 ## Dependency { #dependency }